KushGabani/Data-Structure-Implementation/README.md

      function UnionFind() : A constructor to intialise the UnionFind object. args : (int) the size of the array

-                         <b> NOTE : By default we assume a group with values from 0 to N that will be unified according to the test code. </b>
+**NOTE : By default we assume a group with values from 0 to N that will be unified according to the test code.**

      function find() : This function returns the root of a integer node specified. args : (int) the value whose group root needs to be found.